• Skip to primary navigation

 Since these beans are a step up from regular canned beans, they’ll also be right at home next to a Sous Vide Steak and Roasted Brussels Sprouts dinner.
 As you can see, these beans pair well with any meal you desire.

-Savory baked beans with ham and green peppers in a white casserole dish, served as a flavorful comfort food recipe on Food Faith Fitness.
+Canned baked beans with ham and green peppers in a white baking dish.

 Recipe